 For extra smoke, apply some eyeliner to the lower lashes.
 Use the end of an eyeliner or your fingers (for extra grungy vibes) to smudge out the eye makeup, suggests Dantas.
 “Use cool brown and grey eyeshadow tones to smoke out the bottom lash line; you want to make this big,” says Dantas.
 She suggests adding a cool pink tone under the eye to add a bit of natural tones.
 “The key is a cool tone that blends nicely and is cohesive with the whole tired look.”

 Skip false lashes since we’re not looking for lifted eyes.
 “If you’re feeling extra, you can always add a few individual lashes to your bottom line.
 This will exaggerate the shape underneath the eye and bring definition and attention to the bottom line,” says Dantas.

 At the end, add a touch of mascara to the top and bottom lashes.
 “Again, you want this to look a little messy.
 The mascara on the bottom lash line can touch the skin under your eye to give it that messy effect,” says Dantas.

-Dantas recommends using Makeup By Mario Master Pigment Pro Eyeliner Pencil ($22) to create your wing.
+Dantas recommends using the Makeup By Mario Master Pigment Pro Eyeliner Pencil ($22) product to create your wing.
 For those who prefer a pot to a pencil, Talias suggests Inglot 77 Gel liner ($18) accompanied by My Kit Co Brush 1.22 ($14).
 Meanwhile, Kaye says the Clinique High Impact Easy Liquid Eyeliner ($23) is a favorite.